-Paola Fajardo-Heyward, PhD Assistant Professor / Director of Latin American Studies
+Paola Fajardo-Heyward, PhD Associate Professor / Director of Latin American Studies

 Paola Fajardo-Heyward received her Ph.D. from the State University of New York at Binghamton and joined the Political Science Department in 2010.
 Her research focuses on the political economy of human rights.
 She is especially interested in how different sources of revenue, such as foreign aid, impact human rights practices in the developing world.
 Dr. Fajardo-Heyward also has an interest in Latin America particularly in Andean region countries.